Blogs | Insurance Insights

 According to Willis Towers Watson’s 2017 Global Medical Trends Survey Report, the trend in average global medical investments went up 7.8% in 2017 and most countries expect it to continue to rise between 2.4 and 7.5% a year until 2020.

-This article asks what factors are driving up the cost of healthcare globally.
+This article asks focus is on what is driving up the cost of global healthcare?
 Understanding these can help you keep a clear view of how healthcare is set to change in the coming years.